-Acquisition of methane identification equipment would not result in direct impacts to biological resources and therefore, PHMSA has determined the purchase of equipment will have No Effect to federally threatened or endangered species and/or critical habitat.
+Acquisition of combustible gas (such as methane) identification equipment would not result in direct impacts to biological resources and therefore, PHMSA has determined the purchase of equipment will have No Effect to federally threatened or endangered species and/or critical habitat.
 The equipment will be utilized in previously disturbed areas where pipeline is existing and serviceable.
 Where leaks are detected and repairs are needed, operators will follow their normal protocol for maintenance and repairs, ensuring there will be no adverse impacts to biological resources, including federally threatened or endangered species.